 : "Serious epigastric pain."
 Kai Bao Materia Medica

 : "Resolving blood stasis.
 It is ground with wine or decocted for oral administration."

 "Various types of postpartum diseases due to blood troubles, irregular menstruation, masses in the abdomen, metrorrhagia and lochiorrhea, postpartum swoon due to excessive loss of blood during child delivery, sudden blood uprush and metrorrhagia (profuse uterine bleeding especially between menstrual periods) due to an injury."
 The Compendium of Materia Medica

-: "Corydalis tuber can reactivate qi
+: "Corydalis tuber

 stagnated in the blood and blood stagnated in qi